lsds/intravisor/runtime/musl-lkl/lkl/Documentation/input/multi-touch-protocol.rst

     max should be returned; when aligned with the X axis in the negative direction, the range -max should be returned.

-    Touch ellipses are symmetrical by default.
+    Touch ellipsis are symmetrical by default.
 For devices capable of true 360 degree orientation, the reported orientation must exceed the range max to indicate more than a quarter of a revolution.
 For an upside-down finger, range max * 2 should be returned.

     Orientation can be omitted if the touch area is circular, or if the information is not available in the kernel driver.
-Partial orientation support is possible if the device can distinguish between the two axes, but not (uniquely) any values in between.
+Partial orientation support is possible if the device can distinguish between the two axis, but not (uniquely) any values in between.
 In such cases, the range of ABS_MT_ORIENTATION should be [0, 1] [#f4]_.